The terms we'll use to describe your website

 If you are preparing to launch a "print drop", where you expect a high spike of people visiting your site, let us know, so we're able to prep the server.

+Refers to the images in the vertical area next to the main content of a website.
+These are any uploaded standalone images that show in the sidebar for each page.
 Whether they appear cropped or uncropped can be edited by going to CMS > Settings > Settings > Layout.

 This is a list of all the pages on your website, and therefore all the URLs your website contains.